 Another aspect of managing GTM is making sure the rules associated with your analytics tags are firing correctly.

-When using Google Tag Manager, you must assign rules to your analytics tags, as these rules serve as instructions that tell the analytics tags when to fire and record data.
-These rules will likely expire with time as your site changes.
-Consequently, you need to continually verify and update your rules to ensure proper tag functionality.
+Within Google Tag Manager, you assign triggers to your analytics tags, and these triggers serve as instructions that tell the analytics tags when to fire and record data.
+As your site changes with time, you'll like need to update these triggers for them to continue operating as expected.

-Managing and verifying all the rules associated with your implemented tags can be challenging, due to the sheer volume of tags that need rules, as well as the fact that each rule needs to be verified one-by-one, vendor-by-vendor.
+Managing and verifying all the triggers associated with your implemented tags can be challenging, due to the sheer volume of tags, as well as the fact that each trigger needs to be verified one-by-one, vendor-by-vendor.
 As a result, manually verifying these rules is not an ideal method.